diedummydie/Safari-Theme-for-Firefox/README.md

 * Optional:
     * Add the extension [Reload in address bar](https://addons.mozilla.org/en-US/firefox/addon/reload-in-address-bar/)
     * Right-click an empty area on the toolbar and select 'Customize...'
-        * Re-arrange buttons to your preference.
+        * Re-arrange buttons to your preference
-        * Note that this allows quick access to theme selection (but doesn't show all if you've installed more than three).
+        * Note that this allows quick access to theme selection (but doesn't show all if you've installed more than three)

 ### Public Domain